1978 – 25 St. Stephen’s Green, Dublin

 Shortlisted entry for competition to design a new pedestrian bridge over the Liffey between Grattan and Ha’penny Bridges.

-The building has been designed to suit the specific needs of an international legal firm,
+The building was designed to suit the specific needs of an international legal firm,